-What is custody and what does it mean to you and your family
+What is custody, and what does it mean to you and your family

 What sort of time-sharing plan do you think is in the best interests of your child?

-Write it down and plan it out
+Could you write it down and plan it out?.

 I recommend to clients that they begin to brainstorm this information at the beginning of their case.
 You can even take some time to write your thoughts down.
 What arrangement is in the best interests of your children?
-What steps will you take to ensure that you are able to spend as much time with your children as is possible?
+What steps will you take to ensure that you can spend as much time with your children as is possible?
 What problems do you foresee facing you and your family as your divorce comes to a close?

-In the event that you need to bring a modification case, I would recommend that you stick to the following rules in advance so that you stand the best opportunity to get your modification request approved
+If you need to bring a modification case, I would recommend that you stick to the following rules in advance so that you stand the best opportunity to get your modification request approved

 Take advantage of all the time afforded to you under the original orders

-Treat your ex-spouse well
+Treat your ex-spouse well.

-It is easy to feel angry towards your ex-spouse, especially in the time period immediately after your divorce.
-Feelings of anger and resentment can bubble to the surface without much cause and those feelings could lead to you saying and doing things that you later regret.
+It is easy to feel angry towards your ex-spouse, especially in the period immediately after your divorce.
+Feelings of anger and resentment can bubble to the surface without much cause, and those feelings could lead to you saying and doing things that you later regret.
 Think about the golden rule- do unto others as you would want them to do unto you.

-A little flustered she called our client panicked.
+A little flustered, she called our client panicked.
 He told her to calm down because their son was with him at home.
-He was planning on calling his ex-wife early in the afternoon to let her know that so she wasn't looking for him when it came time to pick the kids up from school.
+He was planning on calling his ex-wife early in the afternoon to let her know that, so she wasn't looking for him when it came time to pick the kids up from school.
 His failure to call her earlier in the day was the straw that broke the camel's back.
 She ended up filing an enforcement case due to his continued violations of the court orders.